 Reduction from Felony to Misdemeanor

-When a charge can be filed as a felony or a misdemeanor it is referred to as a "wobbler."
-The district attorney will determine whether the case is filed as a felony or misdemeanor based on the gravity of the circumstances.
+When a charge can be filed as a felony or a misdemeanor it is referred to as a “wobbler.”
+The prosecutor is decides whether to file the case as a felony or misdemeanor, based on the specific facts of each case.

 Reduction from Misdemeanor to Infraction

 Infractions are the lowest level of offense in California.
 The judge or prosecutor can reduce certain charges from a misdemeanor to an infraction.
 Examples of charges that can be reduced to infractions include driving without a license, reckless driving, and disturbing the peace.